sophielabelle/rock-paper-scissors/README.md

 ## Abstract
 [//]: <>
 FairyTail Battle is a game where you can play varriations of the classic rock paper scissors game against a computer.
 As a user you are able to select between the classic or difficult game types.
-The rules for each game is shown and once you select the game you are then able to select your fighter.The game will keep tarck of your and the computer's wins across all the game types and allow you to chenge between the classic and difficult modes.
+The rules for each game is shown and once you select the game you are then able to select your fighter.
+The game will keep tarck of your and the computer's wins across all the game types and allow you to chenge between the classic and difficult modes.

 ## Installation Instructions
 [//]: <>